DhinilKV/storing-server-credentials-using-ansible-prompt-in-a-file/README.md

 # username-and-password-database-using-prompt
 This is s simple script in ansible to save the credentials of servers to a file.
 The default schema is hostname, username and password.
-You can change accroding to yoor needs
+You can change accroding to your needs
 The credentails are stored to a file inside the project directory called logindb.txt The login.txt file is located in the home directory of the user who run the script.
-For exapmple if user called bob is running the script then the database location is as follow.
+For example if user called bob is running the script then the database location is as follow.
 /home/bob/logindb.txt

+The follow the below steps:

 1.Create a project directory "project".